 Sound risk and capital management are central to SpareBank 1 SMN long-term value creation.
-Internal control shall help to ensure efficient operation and proper management of risks of significance for attaining the group's business goals.
+Internal control should help ensure efficient operation and proper management of significant risks for attaining the group's business goals.

-The group's report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital management and capital calculation.
+The group's report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital allocation and capital calculation.
 This report is available at smn.no.

-SpareBank 1 SMN aims to maintain a moderate risk profile and to apply risk monitoring of such high quality that no single event will seriously impair the Bank's financial position.
-The Bank's risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy.
+SpareBank 1 SMN aims to maintain a moderate risk profile and apply risk monitoring of such high quality that no single event will significantly impair the bank's financial position.
+The bank's risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy.

-The board of directors reviews the group's development in the main risk areas on a quarterly basis and reviews the internal control system on an annual basis.
+The board of directors reviews the group's development in the main risk areas on a quarterly basis and the internal control system on an annual basis.
 The board of directors of SpareBank 1 SMN has the main responsibility for setting limits to and monitoring the group's risk exposure.
-The Bank's risks are measured and reported in accordance with the principles and policy adopted by the board of directors.
+The bank's risks are measured and reported in accordance with the principles and policy adopted by the board of directors.
 Risk management at SpareBank 1 SMN underpins the group's strategic development and goal achievement.
 Risk management is designed to assure financial stability and sound asset management.